AymanUPC/all_prox_openml/README.md

 # Proximity Mining for Holistic Schema Matching Recommendation in the Data Lake (OpenML implementation)
 This page is dedicated for the Proximity Mining for Holistic Schema Matching Recommendation in Data Lakes project by the [DTIM Research Group](http://www.essi.upc.edu/dtim) of the ESSI department, UPC.
-We provide here the main datasets and sources for experimental evaluation of our techniques on [OpenML](https://www.openml.org) data.
+We provide here the main benchmark datasets and sources for experimental evaluation of techniques for dataset proximity mining and dataset similarity on [OpenML](https://www.openml.org) data.